 I wouldn't try to suggest what actions a rider should take in the same situation.
 As I said, I don't recall making any conscious decisions in the split second that the collision ocurred.
 It just happened.
 But this event has reinforced my opinion that you should never give up or give in to "the inevitable."
 How many times have you heard "the car turned left in front of him, there was nothing he could do," or "sometimes you don't have any choice but to lay it down," or "if you hit a deer on a motorcycle at speed, you're going down."
 None of those situations are good, but I firmly believe there is NO situation in which the rider has NO control over his ultimate fate.
 You may not be able to prevent the crash, but you can still mitigate the damage.
 No doubt, I defied the odds the other day, but if I had just given up once the collision was inevitable, I might not be alive tonight and I certainly wouldn't have just walked away from it.

 At this point, my main concern is how quickly I can get riding again.
 Due to my odd work schedule, I have been playing a lot of phone-tag with the insurance adjuster, so I haven't yet heard Progressive's proposal.
 I get the impression she may still be thinking in "repair" mode, but I seriously doubt the bike can be repaired to my standards at any reasonable cost.
 Have any of you had experience with major repairs to a crashed ST?
 I'm not in the mood to wait around for months during the Summer riding season waiting for a shop to rebuild this thing only to find that they did a poor job.
 I'd rather just agree on a settlement amount for the totaled bike so I can go out and buy another one.

-› See More: Gamecock vs. Deer at 70mph
+› Site Search for: Gamecock vs. Deer at 70mph